Skip to Content

 Making pizza is one of my daughter's favorite times together.

-My personal favorite pizza is a Cheeseburger Pizza.
-Yes– it tastes just like a burger but in pizza form.
-It is SO freaking delicious!
+My personal favorite pizza is a Cheeseburger Pizza or a Classic Margherita Pizza.
+The cheeseburger pizza tastes just like a burger, but in pizza form.
+The pickles on top are my absolute favorite!

 Here's a tutorial on how to make pizza with store-bought dough if making it from scratch is not your cup of tea.